Schwa (Cyrillic)

 Schwa (Ә ә; italics: Ә ә) is a letter of the Cyrillic script, derived from the Latin letter schwa.
-It is currently used in Abkhaz, Bashkir, Dungan, Itelmen, Kalmyk, Kazakh, Kurdish, Uyghur and Tatar.
-It was also used in Azeri, Karakalpak, and Turkmen before those languages switched to the Latin alphabet.
-The Azeri and some other Latin-derived alphabets contain a letter of similar appearance (Ə/ə).
+It is currently used in Abkhaz, Bashkir, Dungan, Itelmen, Kalmyk, Kazakh, Khanty, Kurdish, Uyghur and Tatar.
+It was also used in Azeri (still used by Azeri speakers in Dagestan), Karakalpak, and Turkmen before those languages switched to the Latin alphabet.
+The Azeri and some other Latin-derived alphabets contain a letter of identical appearance (Ə/ə).

 Usage

 In many Turkic languages such as Azeri, Bashkir, Kazakh, Uyghur and Tatar, as well as the Kalmyk and Khinalug languages, it represents the near-open front unrounded vowel /æ/, like the pronunciation of a in "cat".
 It is often transliterated as ä.

+Dungan

 In Dungan, it represents the close-mid back unrounded vowel /ɤ/.